Stratio/deep-spark/doc_sphinx/src/site/sphinx/t60-first-steps-deep-jdbc.rst

 Prerequisites
 -------------

--  MySQL and Stratio Deep: see `Getting Started </getting-started.md>`__ for installation instructions
+-  MySQL and Stratio Deep
 -  Basic knowledge of SQL, Java and/or Scala
 -  Some input data loaded into MySQL.